AhmedNazeh2/Face-Voice-Attendance/README.md

 # 🤖 Smart Face Recognition Attendance System

-A real-time **AI-powered attendance system** using OpenCV, face recognition, and voice interaction — built by Shrutika Darade 👩‍💻
+A real-time **AI-powered attendance system** using OpenCV, face recognition, and voice interaction

 This project allows you to:
 - 👤 Detect and recognize faces using webcam or images